 “Once Michigan removes my hold, will I be able to get a license in my new state?”

-Generally, residents from other states must apply to have the “hold”/revocation removed, and that application process goes through the Michigan Secretary of State Administrative Hearing Section (AHS), previously known as the Driver’s Assessment and Appeal Division (DAAD).
-Again, generally, these residents can choose to either proceed with an Administrative Hearing (where they do not come back to Michigan but instead submit paperwork to AHS), or via a Video/Live Hearing conducted in Michigan.
-Under either option, these residents generally will want to consult with a Michigan license appeals attorney, and not one from their new state.
+Residents from other states must apply to have the “hold”/revocation removed, and that application process goes through the Michigan Secretary of State Administrative Hearing Section (AHS), previously known as the Driver’s Assessment and Appeal Division (DAAD).
+You can choose to either proceed with an Administrative Hearing (where you won’t be required to come back to Michigan but instead submit paperwork to AHS), or via a Video/Live Hearing conducted in Michigan.
+Under either option, you’ll want to consult with a Michigan license appeals attorney, and not one from your new state.

-Daniel T. Geherin, of the Geherin Law Group PLLC (GLGMichigan.com) and MiLicenseLawyer.com, has been a license appeals specialist for over 20 years.
+Daniel T. Geherin, of Geherin Law Group PLLC.
+(GLGMichigan.com) and MiLicenseLawyer.com, has been a license appeals specialist for over 20 years.
 Dan has conducted over 1,000 license reinstatement hearings at DAAD/AHS, and has appeared before every Hearing Judge on multiple occasions.
 Day in and day out, he helps out-of-state residents remove the “holds” from their license.
-In fact, he has helped reinstate licenses for over 300 clients in the last decade alone!
+He’s helped over 300 clients in the last decade with license reinstatement in Michigan!

-At retention, Mr. Geherin and his firm will provide clients documents and referrals to begin the process of requesting a reinstatement hearing from out-of-state.
-They will answer questions every step of the way; they will carefully review the documents before submission; they will prepare a client before he/she appears before the Hearing Judge at a reinstatement hearing; and they will discuss procedures for Circuit Court appellate remedy where necessary.
-Obviously, much of the representation of out-of-staters is done via email, telephone and videoconferencing.
-Once/if a client elects to come back to Michigan for a hearing, Dan and his team will meet the client either at his Ann Arbor office, at the hearing location, or both.
+Mr. Geherin and his team at Geherin Law Group will provide clients documents and referrals to begin the process of requesting a reinstatement hearing from out-of-state.
+They’ll answer questions every step of the way; will carefully review the documents before submission; prepare you before appearing before the Hearing Judge at a reinstatement hearing; and will discuss procedures for Circuit Court appellate remedy where necessary.

-Once the Michigan license hold is removed, typically an out-of-state client needs only to pay a reinstatement fee with the Michigan SOS, and then he/she should be able to be licensed in the new home state.
+Once the Michigan license hold is removed, an out-of-state client only needs to pay a reinstatement fee at the Michigan Secretary of State, then you should be able to be licensed in the new home state.

-If you’re an out-of-state resident who has a “hold” on your Michigan driver’s license (i.e., your Michigan privileges have been revoked), please contact Michigan Driver’s License Reinstatement Specialists at the Geherin Law Group (734) 263-2780, or visit the firm online at MiLicenseLawyer.com.
+If you’re an out-of-state resident who has a “hold” on your Michigan driver’s license (i.e., your Michigan privileges have been revoked), please contact us today to help get your license reinstatement in Michigan at the Geherin Law Group (734) 263-2780.